5 Day Hikes from Calgary to See the Larches

 When larch season is almost upon us, it’s time to mark your calendar so you don’t miss their awe-inspiring display.
 It’s the equivalent of eastern Canada’s fall display but more localized.

-If you’re looking for a day trip from Calgary, any of these five larch hikes will leave you speechless – and perhaps breathless as all are not a walk in the park.
+If you’re looking for a day trip from Calgary, any of these larch hikes will leave you speechless – and perhaps breathless as all are not a walk in the park.
 The larches typically reach their peak somewhere around September 20th – and some start to turn even earlier but you really have until the end of September to get out and enjoy them.

 Viewing the larches – a coniferous tree that changes colour and drops its leaves (needles) – is bucket list worthy!
+The downside is that many of the hikes are getting very popular.
+Go early to get parking on weekends and aim for weekday hikes if possible.

 Taylor and O’Brien Lakes – top pick for larch hikes from Calgary